 You can stroll through Old Salem for free or you can purchase a ticket that grants you access to the workshops and to craftspeople dressed in period garb who specialize in everything from baking, blacksmiths, quilting, or pottery.
 It’s really cool to learn from these people, so we suggest getting a ticket from the Visitor’s Center.

 Bonus Challenge: Try to walk through Winkler Bakery without buying something.

-We also included this Moravian cookie challenge in our year-round in our collection of Unique Things to Do in North Carolina.
+We also included this Moravian cookie challenge in our year-round in our Bucket List of Things to Do in North Carolina.